Jamalianpour/persian-utils/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Jamalianpour/persian-utils/blob/master/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/Jamalianpour/persian-utils/blob/master/LICENSE) file for details.

 ## Author